Gadroc/helios/README.md

 ## [Project Wiki](https://github.com/BlueFinBima/Helios14/wiki)

 This is the source code repository for the Helios Virtual Cockpit System for DCS World.
 This repository is for core and module developers use.
-If you are looking for end user downloads and documentation please visit http://www.gadrocsworkshop.com.
+If you are looking for end user downloads and documentation from the Gadroc era, then 1.3.190 has been made available [here](http://www.captzeen.com/helios/downloads.asp) however the documentation and profiles which had been available on Gadroc's Workshop website are unavailable because the site http://www.gadrocsworkshop.com has been taken down.

 The latest binaries from this fork of Helios are available at https://www.digitalcombatsimulator.com/en/files/3302014/